Ice Age: Dawn of the Dinosaurs

-Ice Age: Dawn of the Dinosaurs is a 2009 American animated adventure comedy film produced by Blue Sky Studios and distributed by 20th Century Fox.
-It is the sequel to Ice Age: The Meltdown (2006) and the third installment in the Ice Age film series.
-It was directed by Carlos Saldanha and co-directed by Mike Thurmeier, from a screenplay written by Michael Berg, Peter Ackerman, Mike Reiss, and Yoni Brenner, based on a story conceived by Jason Carter Eaton.
-Ray Romano, John Leguizamo, Denis Leary, and Chris Wedge reprise their roles from the first two films and Seann William Scott, Josh Peck, and Queen Latifah reprise their roles from The Meltdown.
+Ice Age: Dawn of the Dinosaurs is a 2009 American animated adventure comedy film directed by Carlos Saldanha and written by Michael Berg, Peter Ackerman, Mike Reiss, and Yoni Brenner.
+Produced by 20th Century Fox Animation and Blue Sky Studios, it is the third installment in the Ice Age film series and the sequel to Ice Age: The Meltdown (2006).
+Ray Romano, John Leguizamo, Denis Leary, Josh Peck, Seann William Scott and Queen Latifah reprise their roles from the previous two films, with Simon Pegg joining the cast.
 In the film, while Manny and Ellie are preparing for their baby, Sid the Sloth is kidnapped by a female Tyrannosaurus after stealing her eggs, leading the rest of the herd to rescue him in a tropical lost world inhabited by dinosaurs underneath the ice.

-The film was released on July 1, 2009, becoming the first Ice Age film and the first 20th Century Fox film to be released in 3D.
-It received mixed reviews from critics, and has grossed $886.7 million worldwide, making it the third-highest-grossing film of 2009, the highest-grossing animated film of 2009, the highest-grossing Ice Age film and the highest-grossing film from Blue Sky Studios.
-Two sequels, Ice Age: Continental Drift and Ice Age: Collision Course, were released in 2012 and 2016, respectively.
+Ice Age: Dawn of the Dinosaurs was released on July 1, 2009, by 20th Century Fox, and initially received mixed reviews from critics, with praise for its animation but criticism for the story.
+Despite this, retrospective reviews have now seen Dawn of the Dinosaurs as the best sequel in the franchise, and the film grossed $886.7 million worldwide, becoming the third-highest-grossing film and the highest-grossing animated film of 2009.
+It was followed by two further sequels, Ice Age: Continental Drift on July 13, 2012, and Ice Age: Collision Course on July 22, 2016.